sguzunov/docs/docs/glue42-concepts/02_application-management/02_javascript/app-management-js.md

 const unsubscribe = glue.appManager.onInstanceUpdated(handler);
 ```

-#### Application Level
+#### App Level

-To monitor instance events on an application level, use the methods offered by the [`Application`](../../../reference/glue/latest/appmanager/index.html#Application) object.
-The methods for handling instance events receive a callback as a parameter which in turn receives the application instance as an argument.
+To monitor instance events on an app level, use the methods offered by the [`Application`](../../../reference/glue/latest/appmanager/index.html#Application) object.
+The methods for handling instance events receive a callback as a parameter which in turn receives the app instance as an argument.

 Instance started event: